Explore Switzerland

 Food Type: Local

 A trip to Switzerland would be incomplete without sampling traditional Swiss fare.
-A country famous for cheese, most notably the tasty Gruyere variety, communal dishes such as Raclette and Fondue are commonplace in both Swiss homes and upmarket restaurants.
-Ideal for a wintery treat, head to Chez Crettol where these particular dishes are the speciality.
-With a selection of Fondues to choose from, patrons can while away the time dipping, twirling and eating and finishing off with a zesty local white wine.
-For those who can't handle more than a few mouthfuls of bread, opt for Raclette, which is a combination of boilt potatoes, pickled onions and gherkins, drizzled with melted cheese, which is scraped off a melting block.
+A country famous for cheese, most notably the tasty Gruyere variety, communal dishes such as raclette and fondue are commonplace in both Swiss homes and upmarket restaurants.
+Ideal for a wintery treat, travellers should head to Chez Crettol, where these particular dishes are the speciality.
+With a selection of fondues to choose from, patrons can while away the time dipping, twirling and eating and finishing off with a zesty local white wine.
+Those who can't handle more than a few mouthfuls of bread can opt for raclette, a combination of boiled potatoes, pickled onions and gherkins, drizzled with melted cheese, which is scraped off a melting block.
 For a heart-warming Swiss evening, a warm crackling fireplace and an understated environment that looks characteristically similar to a Swiss dining room, Chez Crettol is the place.
 Open daily for dinner.

 Seerose